-3.27 The development plan comprises the Staffordshire Moorlands Local Plan adopted in 2020 which sets out the vision and spatial strategy for the district to 2033.
+3.28 The development plan comprises the Staffordshire Moorlands Local Plan adopted in 2020 which sets out the vision and spatial strategy for the district to 2033 and relevant county-wide and neighbourhood plans.

-3.28 The Council's published local development scheme anticipates a review of the adopted local plan will be undertaken in 2025.
+3.29 The Council's published local development scheme anticipates a review of the adopted local plan will be undertaken in 2025.
 Following this assessment if an update to the local plan is required, it is anticipated the plan will be adopted in the summer of 2028.